Hibbertia acuminata: Taxonomy

 Hibbertia acuminata was first formally described in 1990 by Barry Conn in the journal Muelleria from specimens collected by William Blakely and David Shiress near Copmanhurst in 1922.
 The specific epithet (acuminata) means "pointed", referring to the sepals.

 Distribution and habitat

-This hibbertia grows scattered locations in coastal heath and forest ranges on sandstone.
+This hibbertia grows in scattered locations in coastal heath and forest ranges on sandstone.
 It is found between Coffs Harbour and south-eastern Queensland, mostly commonly on the Richmond Range.